EveryOneIsGross/Prophetissa/README.md

 # Prophetissa
 -------------
-Your scripts consist of a main script (prophetissaRAGXIF_28.py) and several search modules (feelSEARCH_09.py, hybrid25SEARCH_14.py, pdfSEARCH_08.py, wikiSEARCH_05.py, and fractalSEARCH_03.py).

 The main script acts as a central hub, orchestrating the different search methods and processing the results to generate a dataset with questions and answers.
+Each search module follows its own flow for processing the input text, performing search operations, and returning relevant results.
+The main script then processes these results, formats the context, generates questions and answers, and saves the data to a JSON file.

+This script performs a search on input data, generates context-based questions and then their answers, and saves the results in a JSON file, providing an automated way to generate a grounded dataset for finetuning.

 Prophetissa (prophetissa.py):
 1. Loads the configuration and initializes the OpenAI client.